-The longer or steeper the hill, the more important it is to use your exhaust brake.
-Make maximum use of your exhaust brake by gearing down and letting the exhaust brake do the work.
+On longer or steeper the hills, it is essential to use your engine brake.
+Make maximum use of your engine brake by gearing down and letting the engine brake do the work.

 Shift to a Lower Gear on Grade

 If frequent use of the vehicle service brakes is required, it is recommended that a slower control speed be used by selecting a lower transmission gear.